Siguza/ios-resources/bits/arm64.md

     The stack for local variables is usually managed separately though, with `add sp, sp, 0x...` and `sub sp, sp, 0x...`.
 -   Variadic arguments are passed on the stack (low address to high), each promoted to 8 bytes.
 Structs that don't fit into 8 bytes have a pointer passed instead.
     Fixed arguments that don't fit into `x0`-`x7` come before variadic arguments on the stack, naturally aligned.
+-   The return value is passed as follows:
+    -   If it fits into 64 bits, in `x0`.
+    -   If it fits into 128 bits, the first/lower half in `x0`, the second/upper half in `x1`.
+    -   If it is larger than 128 bits, the caller passes a pointer in `x8` to where the result is written.

 ### Conditions